-The color-cube shown below is the key to origin of the traditional esoteric interpretations of the Houses of Astrology.
+The Astro-Logical Color Cube shown below is the key to the origin of the traditional esoteric interpretations of the Houses of Astrology.

 The edges of the color-cube are labeled with Signs of the Zodiac, and the faces are labeled with 6 of the traditional 7 Planets.
 Each Sign is an edge that connects 2 faces in unique pairs.
 For example, refer to the cube above to see that Leo, the front-right edge, pairs the Sun and Mercury.
 The chart below lists the Signs in astronomical sequence, showing the Planet pairs for each Sign.
 You can verify the list by examining the color-cube above.

 3 Gemini Mars Mercury

 4 Cancer Moon Sun

 6 Virgo Mars Venus

 8 Scorpio Mars Moon

 9 Sagittarius Saturn Sun

 10 Capricorn Saturn Venus